cormullion/Karnak.jl/docs/src/basics.md

 ## Graphs as matrices

 Graphs can be represented as matrices.
-In the world of graph theory, we'll meet the adjacency matrix, the incidence matrix, and the adjacency list.
+In the world of graph theory, we'll meet the adjacency matrix and the incidence matrix (and there's an array called the adjacency list too).

 ### Adjacency matrix

 A graph `G` with `n` vertices can be represented by a square matrix `A` with `n` rows and columns.
 The matrix consists of 1s and 0s.
 A value of 1 means that there's a connection between two vertices with those indices.
-For example, if vertex 5 is connected with vertex 4, then `A[5, 4]` is 1.
+For example, if vertex 5 is connected with vertex 4, then `A[5, 4]` contains 1.
 The `adjacency_matrix()` function displays the matrix for a graph:

 ```julia
 julia> adjacency_matrix(pg)